 Let us imagine, for example, that there is an alliance of advanced civilizations that calls itself the United Federation of Planets.
 This federation never makes overt contact with a newly developing civilization until that civilization is on the verge of inventing warp drive, which would allow the civilization to explore the cosmos.
-In the midst of clandestinely monitoring one such emerging civilization, a Federation captain might have a conversation with his First Mate in which he asked, "Have they had their Albert Einstein?"
+In the midst of clandestinely monitoring an emerging civilization, a Federation captain might have a conversation with his First Mate in which he asked, "Have they had their Albert Einstein?"
 This might be a slightly awkward way to phrase the question, but nevertheless it would be reasonably unambiguous, and the First Mate could answer "yes" or "no", perhaps following up with some detail as to the exact state of the civilization's technological development.
 Obviously, the captain was speaking somewhat abstractly.
 He did not mean to ask if the civilization had produced a wild-haired, slightly comical man born in 1879 in Ulm, Germany.
 If the planet being watched was populated with gelatinous green blobs that communicated through their highly developed sense of smell, and had no ears or eyes, the First Mate could still perfectly truthfully answer "yes" to the captain's question.
 The captain is interested in certain of Einstein's characteristics, but not others.

 On the other hand, what if Mileva Einstein (Einstein's first wife) found herself sucked out of our universe through a wormhole and ended up on the bridge of our Federation starship.
 Once it was clear that she had no hope of ever returning to her own world, she might ask, "Does this world have an Albert Einstein?"
 She would not take yes for an answer if the Albert Einstein being referred to was a gelatinous green blob that had discovered relativity.
 She might very well, however, take yes for an answer if the Albert Einstein were our piano tuner.
 She is also speaking abstractly, but she is abstracting along different lines than the Federation captain is.
 Both abstractions are perfectly valid, in their respective contexts.